Duck-Pass/docs/project_report/report.md

 - **RevokedToken**(\underline{token}): JWT tokens used for authentication that have been revoked.

 It is important to recall that, that most user's information is encrypted, namely, the key's hash, the symmetric key encrypted and the vault, therefore they cannot be recovered (Zero-Knowledge Encryption).

+We also created a file named `routine.sql` in the backend repository containing requests to be made periodically such as

+- Removing the unverified accounts

 ## Frontend